 OLHA has some money available with which to fund or part-fund local history projects in Oxfordshire.
 To apply for a grant (of up to £500), write to firstname.lastname@example.org outlining, in no more than 500 words, the purpose of the project, the activities and people involved, the timescale and the planned outcomes.
 Make it clear how much money is being requested from OLHA and include a budget for the whole project.
 Individuals and community groups can apply, and requests will be considered by the OLHA committee at their meetings in early March, June, September and December.

 Members of OLHA :

-- receive our newsletter three times a year, full of up-to-date information on what’s happening in local history across Oxfordshire, plus a diary of talks and meetings;
+- receive our e-bulletin every month, full of up-to-date information on what’s happening in local history across Oxfordshire, plus a diary of talks and meetings;

-- receive our journal once or twice a year, containing articles by Oxfordshire local historians on a wide range of topics;
+- receive our journal once a year, containing articles by Oxfordshire local historians on a wide range of topics;

 - have the opportunity to publish research in that journal;